NAS6mixfoolv/NAS6LIB/README.md

 are N6LVector and N6LMatrix.
 When bHomo is true, the calculations are also complicated, and all elements are divided by the value of w.
 Also, arithmetic operations are performed on things other than w.
 Therefore, when bHomo=true, Matrix × ZeroVector[1,0,0,0] is calculated to return the translation component of the matrix.

+Custom Keyboard Management Class
+You can convert between real name IDs and alias IDs using KeyB.ToReal(str) and KeyB.ToAlias(str, ary) {the list of aliases is returned in the array ary}.You can determine whether a key has been pressed on the keyboard using if(KeyB.keystate[KeyB.indexof(KeyB.ToReal(str))]).
+Add and define an alias using KeyB.addAlias([original IDstr, alternative IDstr]).
+Delete the alias link together with KeyB.delAlias(str).
+Add and define a unified alias using KeyB.addUnityAlias([unified IDstr, alternative IDstr, ...]).
+Delete the unified alias with KeyB.delUnityAlias(str).
+Unify aliases with KeyB.UnityAlias(aliasID).
+Get press information for the unified alias with KeyB.isPressUnityAlias(aliasID).
+Multiple keys can be treated as a single key in unity-related cases.
+Simultaneous pressing is also supported.

 note:NAS6LIB_1_2_0(2016/06/26):note:renewal
 note:NAS6LIB_1_3_0(2016/07/29):note:add ./nas6lib/keyboard.js